-

 What financial statements are required for a public equity offering?
 When do financial statements go stale?
 Under what accounting standards do the financial statements have to be prepared?

 Financial statements must be prepared based on the Indonesian Financial Accounting Standards.
-Under OJK Regulation 7/POJK.04/2017 on Registration Statement Documents for Public Offerings of Equity, Debt and/or Sukuk, a potential issuer must submit their audited financial statements for the last three years and its interim audited financial statement (if any).
+Under OJK Regulation 7/POJK.04/2017 on Registration Statement Documents for Public Offerings of Equity, Debt and/or Sukuk, an issuer must submit their audited financial statements for the last three years and its interim audited financial statement (if any).

 IDX also imposes requirements on the opinion of the auditor on the financial statements depending on the listing board chosen:

-Main Board/New Economy Board Development Board Acceleration Board Audited financial statements for the past three consecutive years, and the past two audited financial statements and the latest audited interim financial statements have obtained unqualified opinions.
+Main Board / New Economy Board Development Board Acceleration Board Audited financial statements for the past three consecutive years, and the past two audited financial statements and the latest audited interim financial statements have obtained unqualified opinions.
 Audited financial statements for the past one year and the latest audited interim financial statements (if any) have obtained an unqualified opinion.
 Audited financial statements for the past one year or during establishment (if the issuer has not existed for a year), have obtained an unqualified opinion.
-Financial statements for the public offering will become stale after six months.
+Financial statements for the public offering will be considered stale if more than six months have passed when the registration statement becomes effective.
+In such cases, the issuer must provide the latest audited interim financial statements to ensure the financial disclosures remain current.

 -